VW strikes 'dieselgate' compensation deal with German consumers - France 24

 Frankfurt am Main (AFP)

-German giant Volkswagen has struck a compensation deal with domestic consumer groups representing owners of cars caught up in its "dieselgate" emissions cheating scandal, a court said Friday.
+An important chapter in Volkswagen's years-long "dieselgate" emissions cheating saga appeared headed for a close Friday, as the German car giant agreed a compensation deal with domestic consumer groups.

-"The consumer federation and Volkswagen have come to a comprehensive agreement," in a first-of-its-kind collective lawsuit brought by around 400,000 diesel car drivers, the Brunswick higher state court said, just weeks after talks between the two sides broke down in acrimony.
+VW and German consumer federation VZBV reached a "comprehensive agreement" in a first-of-its-kind collective lawsuit brought by around 400,000 diesel car drivers, the Brunswick higher state court said.

 Consumer federation VZBV said it would reveal details of the agreement at a 1:00 pm (1200 GMT) press conference.

+Under German law, plaintiffs have a month to decide whether to accept the settlement offer after its approval by judges.

+If fewer than 30 percent of them reject the deal, it will go ahead.

-The two sides earlier this month fell out in public after agreeing in principle on 830 million euros ($916.3 million) in payouts for German diesel car drivers.
+Friday's announcement follows just two weeks after the two sides fell out in public after agreeing in principle on 830 million euros ($916.3 million) in payouts for German diesel car drivers.

 VW said at the time the talks failed because of "disproportionate" fee demands from VZBV's lawyers.